Empathy Maps Made Easy: A 10-Minute Guide

 User Experience is as successful as the accuracy of user knowledge.
 Which means that the more you know about your user, the better your final product can turn out.
 What your user wants, thinks, says, needs, and feels, are all important insights for developing a smooth user experience.
 Empathy maps are a powerful tool that allows us to understand the fundamentals of the user requirements and visualize it.
-Let us take a peek into how to create these maps in under 10 minutes.
+Let us take a peek into how to create and understand the purpose of empathy maps in under 10 minutes.

 What are Empathy Maps and when to use them